-The artist with his spirit and productive imaginative free play interprets the generality of intellectual ideas into the singularity of aesthetic ideas and thus exhibits the intended artwork.
-In such a quasi-deductive inference the artist exercising, a ‘la Kant, the reflective manner (modus aestheticus) to achieve the harmonious interpretation between the ideas of Understanding, and the Imagination and the unity of aesthetic ideas of the created artwork.
-This is an elaboration of Kantian aesthetics but by replacing his subjective conception of Harmony by the Peircean realist confrontation in reality which can be the objective criterion of truth and beauty.
-Indeed, such reality is represented by the Common-Sense Knowledge of Reality which is the historical accumulation of our perceptual and scientific knowledge available to the artists in their creation and evaluation their artworks (Kant, CJ: 1781-87; Nesher, 1994, 2007a-Chap.
+The artist, with his spirit and productive imaginative free play, interprets the generality of intellectual ideas into the singularity of aesthetic ideas and thus exhibits the intended artwork.
+By means of such a quasi-deductive inference, the artist exercises, à la Kant, the reflective manner (modus aestheticus) to achieve the harmonious interpretation between the ideas of the understanding and of the imagination and the unity of the aesthetic ideas of the created artwork.
+This is an elaboration of Kantian aesthetics but replaces Kant’s subjective conception of harmony with the Peircean realist confrontation with reality, which can then serve as the objective criterion of truth and beauty.
+Indeed, such reality is represented by the common-sense knowledge of reality, which is the historical accumulation of our perceptual and scientific knowledge that is available to the artists in their creation and evaluation of their artworks (Kant, CJ: 1781-87; Nesher, 1994, 2007a, Cha.
 7).

-The difficulty is to explain the principal role of art and the aim of the artist whether to imitate nature, to decorate our life, to entertain us, or to represent reality to guide our conduct in it, and prompt us to involve in moral activities and political movements to change reality according to the knowledge and the impetus we gain from the created artworks.
-However, it is interesting to explain how a piece of artwork can affect our cognitions to help and elaborate our social, moral and intellectual conduct in reality.
-Indeed, this is like interaction between persons such that the artist by expressing his intellectual ideas of reality in creating imaginatively the aesthetic ideas, the embodiment of the artwork, to be aesthetic representation of our reality, this allowing us to contemplate and enjoy the created aesthetic images, as Quixote or Karenina, affecting our own spiritual images that are beautiful precisely because they expressing our understanding our own life.
-In other words, art's purpose, is to enable us to bring to mind the truth about ourselves, and so to become aware who we truly are and how to behave in life.
-Art therefor is not just for art's sake, but for knowledge and beauty's sake, for the sake of a distinctively sensuous form of human self-expression and self-understanding.
+The difficulty is to explain the principal role of art and the aim of the artist, whether it is to imitate nature, to decorate our life, to entertain us, or to represent reality so as to guide our conduct in it, to prompt us to be involved in moral activities and political movements that change reality according to the knowledge and the impetus we gain from the created artworks.
+However, it is interesting to explore how a piece of artwork can affect our cognitions to help and elaborate our social, moral, and intellectual conduct in reality.
+Indeed, this is like an interaction between persons, such that the artist, by expressing his intellectual ideas of reality in imaginatively creating the aesthetic ideas, the embodiment of the artwork, to be an aesthetic representation of our reality, allows us to contemplate and enjoy the created aesthetic images.
+Like Quixote or Karenina, they affect our own spiritual images that are beautiful precisely because they express our understanding of our own life.
+In other words, the ’purpose of art is to enable us to bring to mind the truth about ourselves, and so to become aware of who we truly are and how we are to behave in life.
+Art, therefore, is not just for art’s sake, but for knowledge and beauty’s sake, for the sake of a distinctively sensuous form of human self-expression and self-understanding.

-10. CONCLUSION: How Peirce can Solve in his Realist Semiotics as Eventual Epistemic Logic the Difficulty that Kant Cannot solve with his Pure Transcendental Empty Concepts to Explain the Knowledge of Ourselves and of Externa Reality
+10. CONCLUSION: How Peirce’s Realist Semiotics as Eventual Epistemic Logic Solves the Difficulty that Kant Cannot solve with his Pure Transcendental Empty Concepts to Explain Knowledge of Ourselves and of External Reality

-10. CONCLUSION: Kant Cannot Transcend the Pure Subject’s Empty Concepts to Explain the Knowledge of Ourselves and of Externa Reality while Peirce Solved This Difficulty by Realist Semiotics as Eventual Epistemic Logic
+10. CONCLUSION: Kant Cannot Transcend the Pure Subject’s Empty Concepts to Explain the Knowledge of Ourselves and of External Reality while Peirce Solved This Difficulty with his Realist Semiotics as Eventual Epistemic Logic

-In the last centuries from the Kantian meteoric appearance with the Transcendental writings, his Copernican Revolution against the Cartesian Rationalism and Humean Empiricism, which cannot solve the basic problems of epistemology and philosophy.
-We can understand the conception Transcendental as criticism of Descartes’ rational idealism that the only thing he assumed to know is his thought namely, “I think therefor I exist” (cogito ergo sum), and thus he cannot know the external reality, and this is the basic problem of Kant and basically all the philosophers that did not develop any theory of truth as Kant admitted of himself (Kant to C. Grave, September 21, 1798, AK 12:257; Russel, 1901).
+In the centuries following Kant’s meteoric appearance with his transcendental writings, his Copernican Revolution against Cartesian rationalism and Humean empiricism, which cannot solve the basic problems of epistemology and philosophy.
+We can understand Kant’s transcendentalism as a criticism of Descartes’ rational idealism, according to which the only thing he assumed to know was his thought, namely, “I think therefore I exist” (cogito ergo sum), and thus could not know external reality.
+This was the basic problem for Kant and most other philosophers who did not develop any theory of truth, as Kant admitted himself (Kant to C. Grave, September 21, 1798, AK 12:257; Russel, 1901).